2023 Mackinac Island Scout Service Program

 Size of Service Troop: 54 Scouts, 8 Adults.
 The Troop will consist of four patrols, Senior Patrol Leader and four Assistant Senior Patrol Leaders.

 Scout Requirements: We will contact your Scoutmaster for approval.
-By submitting the application, Scouts are indicating that while at the Mackinac Island Service Camp, he will live by the Scout Law and the Scout Oath and participate in the Patrol method.
-A copy of a completed Scout Physical is required by the second training.
+By submitting the application, Scouts are indicating that while participating at the Mackinac Island Service Program, they will live by the Scout Law and the Scout Oath and participate in the Patrol method.
+A copy of a completed Scout Physical is required by the May training.
 Free physicals will be offered in Escanaba.

 Conduct and Appearance: Our week is one of 14 service weeks at the island.
 Because of the nature of this operation, our emphasis is on SERVICE.
 Our contingent has been selected to serve the State of Michigan and the people that visit the Fort and the island.
 This places a heavy responsibility upon each Scout’s appearance, conduct, and performance of our assigned duties.
 Each Scout will be required to march and stand at attention as part of the flag corps and assist visitors with fort and island information.
 There will never be a better opportunity to exemplify the Scout Oath and Law than your service week on Mackinac Island.